Find out top field marketing tips from our industry experts to ensure you get the most out of your field marketing. Read more now!

-Combining tried and tested, traditional techniques like field marketing and selling with the latest technologies can be a very powerful tool and a vital addition to your brand marketing strategy.
-So, let’s dive into our top 5 field marketing tips to help you start crafting your next field marketing campaign:
+Combining tried and tested, traditional techniques like field marketing with the latest technologies can be a really powerful tool, and a vital addition to your brand marketing strategy.
+So, let’s dive into our top field marketing tips to help you start crafting your next field marketing strategy.

-Use free samples to promote your products
+1) Use free samples to promote your products

 Sampling is the best approach from a strategic perspective and is highly effective in driving sales.
 Whether it’s a food product, a tech gadget or even a service, consumers like to try things out.
 The average consumer wants to see what the product looks like, smells like, tastes like or even feels like before buying it.
 Field marketing is about showing the audience the benefits of the product(s), how it can make life simpler, better and cheaper.

-Choose the right location(s)
+2) Choose the right location(s)

 Find out where your customers spend their time and where they shop.
 Are they more likely to be found in shopping centres, supermarkets, festivals or local events?
-Field marketing will help you gage interest, build brand awareness, collect enquiries and make sales.
+Field marketing will help you gauge interest, build brand awareness, collect enquiries and make sales.
 And don’t forget to perfect your timing.
 Know your end-user and their buying habits.
-It may seem obvious but let’s use the example of alcohol tasting: you wouldn’t have a gin sampling experience at a supermarket early in the morning… on the other hand, early evening and after work, people would be more likely to buy a bottle of spirit.
+It may seem obvious, but let’s use the example of alcohol tasting: you wouldn’t have a gin sampling experience at a supermarket early in the morning… on the other hand, early evening and after work, people would be more likely to buy a bottle of spirit.

-Make it fun and creative
+3) Offer a fun and creative experience

-Send your best brand ambassadors
+4) Send your best brand ambassadors

 Detailed face-to-face briefing and training are crucial.
 All ambassadors need to be able to answer any questions about your product and lead interesting live demonstrations.
-If they know and understand the product well, they will be able to speak about it confidently and adjust their pitch based on customer’s response, likes and dislikes, making the conversation far more compelling than a general sales script.
+If they know and understand the product well, they’ll be able to speak about it confidently and adjust their pitch based on the customer’s response, likes and dislikes, making the conversation far more compelling than a general sales script.
 Field marketing and sales are all about building a connection with the customer and demonstrating the benefits of the product.

-Keep data collection simple and measure your success
+5) Keep data collection simple and measure your success

 Once you grab your audience’s attention, don’t spend most of it asking questions.
 Use it to build a genuine connection between them and the brand.
 Ask key questions and make sure that you know what you will do with the answers.
 After the event, measure your success and understand how your field marketing’s performance impacts your overall marketing pipeline and ROI.
 The measurement should be of qualitative and quantitative nature.